Do you want to use a well-known and trusted financial services app, but aren’t sure which to go for?

 Mint isn’t an investment portfolio manager.
 That award goes to Personal Capital.
 If you want expert help in planning your future and in particular your retirement, then Personal Capital are the guys to go for.
 Although Mint offers some investment help, Personal Capital is the more professional of the two.

 In other words, the two services may overlap in some areas, but mostly they offer different propositions.
 So, it’s not possible to say they really compete with one another.
+If financial or wealth management is a lot of work for you or you just don’t have the time, you can simply seek help from a professional.

 As such, there’s no reason why you can’t use Mint to budget and manage your household accounts, but Personal Capital to plan ahead for you and your family.
 The best of both worlds!